elfro/quarks-test-task-efrolova/README.md

 - Input field validation is super basic.
 - User state isn't persisted when reloading the page.
 - Hover, focus, disabled states, tablet / laptop / desktop versions, as well as favicon, are styled using my own imagination, as the designs cover the mobile version only.
+- Added reset all messages and exit chat actions.